19 Best Egg Laying Chicken Breeds: With Name and Pictures

 They begin laying eggs at 4–5 months old and can produce up to 300–320 eggs annually.
 Lohmann Browns produce large, brown eggs with an average weight of 60–65 grams.

-Likewise, they live well with other pets/domestic animals, and baby chicks are known for their friendly nature.
+They get along well with other pets and domestic animals, and baby chicks show a friendly nature.

-Furthermore, they are low-feeders and consume 110 grams in a day.
+Lohmann Browns are low-feeders and consume 110 grams in a day.
 They are small birds weighing 4.5 lbs for a hen and 8 lbs for roosters.
-These hens are not known to be broody and have a friendly and docile temperament.
+These hens are not broody and have a friendly, docile temperament.

-They are one of the best egg-laying chicken breeds with an excellent life expectancy.
+They are one of the best egg-laying chicken breeds; moreover, they have an excellent life expectancy.
 The average lifespan of this chicken is around 9–10 years.

 10. Black Star Chicken